 In order to do qualify for an annulment, the parties must be able to prove that they never should have been married in the first place.
 This is exceptionally difficult, and a judge has limited ability to grant annulments.
 There are more obvious provable reasons that can allow a couple to annul their marriage, such as having an incestuous marriage, an underage marriage, or marriage to another person (also known as bigamy).
 Fraud, lack of mental capacity, lack of consent, and a coerced or forced marriage (known legally as duress) can be grounds for an annulment, but these factors are much more difficult to prove.

 If a couple cannot prove their marriage should never have happened in the eyes of the law, their annulment will be rejected and they will have to go to divorce court.

 It is a myth that a marriage that has not been consummated can be annulled for that reason alone.
 Legally, that is not the case.
-There must be some form of impediment such as underage marriage, bigamy, duress, fraud, consent issues, or incestuos marriage to qualify for an annulment of a marriage.
+There must be some form of impediments such as underage marriage, bigamy, duress, fraud, consent issues, or incestuous marriage to qualify for an annulment of a marriage.